Adjustments for neurodiversity Reasonable adjustments at work

 Mental health support

-Neurodivergent employees might experience mental health problems related to their condition.
+Neurodivergent workers might experience mental health problems related to their condition.

 A lack of support from their employer can make this worse and: